exercism/python/concepts/decorators/about.md

 ```

-A decorator may only add side effects, such as for logging:
+A decorator may only add side effects, such as additional information used for logging:

 ```python
 >>> def my_logger(func):